Organophosphate: Plasticisers

-Plasticisers are added to polymers and plastics to improve their flexibility and processability, giving a softer more easily deformable material.
+Plasticisers are added to polymers and plastics to improve their flexibility and processability, leading to a softer and more easily deformable material.
 In this way brittle polymers can be made more durable.
 The most frequently plasticised polymers are the vinyls (PVC, PVB, PVA and PVCA), as well as cellulose plastics (cellulose acetate, nitrocellulose and cellulose acetate butyrate).
 PVC dominates the market, consuming 80-90% of global plasticiser production.
 PVC can accept large amounts of plasticiser; it is common for products to be 0-50% plasticiser by mass, but loadings can be as high as 70-80% in the case of plastisols.

 Pure PVC is more than 60% chlorine by mass and is difficult to burn, but its flammability increases the more it is plasticised.
 Organophosphates find use because they are multifunctional; primarily plasticising but also imparting flame resistance.
 Compounds are typically triaryl or alkyl diaryl phosphates, with cresyl diphenyl phosphate and 2-ethylhexyl diphenyl phosphate being important examples respectively.
 These are both liquids with high boiling points.
 Organophosphates are more expensive than traditional plasticisers and so tend be used in combination with other plasticisers and flame retardants.